 Leave a 25- to 50-foot strip of unmowed grassland along a field or forest edge for nesting, particularly near brushy cover.
 Maintain this cover by mowing every three to five years.
-If it is not possible to leave the strip unmowed, mowing should be delayed until August when most nesting has been completed.

-present along field borders or adjacent to strip-disked areas or food plots, 25- to 50-foot grassland strips can be planted using a mixture of big bluestem, little bluestem, indiangrass and switchgrass.
+If it is not possible to leave the strip unmowed, mowing should be done in late February to March, or delayed until late August when most nesting has been completed.
+If grassland habitat is not present along field borders or adjacent to strip-disked areas or food plots, 25- to 50-foot grassland strips can be planted using a light mixture of big bluestem, little bluestem, Indiangrass and switchgrass.
+To further enhance these borders, a good mixture of native wildflower seed should be added to provide more plant diversity.